Diet Safety: Terminology Matters!

 - Is Germany really using 3D printing to make molded purees?

 - Are all molded purees really a smooth pureed texture?

 - Should we really be pureeing bread into a sticky glob?

 - Should we allow bread on any dysphagia diet?
 Steele noted that the food-oral processing literature found that we send bread to the pharynx at a less processed state than other solids.
+We try to swallow it before it is swallow-ready.
 If the mouth is dry, bread may be extra difficult.
 Saliva adds the amylase enzyme to break down the starches in bread.

 - What does amylase do to thickened liquids?
 It may destroy the starch-based thickeners, so how do we know the patient is swallowing the appropriate viscosity?